alejozala/alejozala/README.md

 <p align="left">
- I am eighteen years old, currently a computer science student at PUCSP.
+ Computer science student at PUCSP.

  I am begginer, learning how to code!

- I am from São Paulo, Brazil, I lived in the United States for a year (2018 - 2019) as an exchange student, in Ohio.
+ From São Paulo, Brazil, I lived in the United States for a year (2018 - 2019) as an exchange student, in Ohio.